nawabahmadreshi/documentation/pages/features/app-download-banner.md

 {% ingredient replace-branch-key %}{% endingredient %}

+## Deep linking from the banner

+{% prerequisite %}

+- For this to function as expected, you should [integrated the Branch SDK]({{base.url}}/getting-started/sdk-integration-guide) into your app and [configure deep link routing]({{base.url}}/getting-started/deep-link-routing).

+{% endprerequisite %}

+Like all Branch deep links, you can pass custom parameters by specifying keys in the link's [data dictionary]({{base.url}}/getting-started/configuring-links).
+This is useful if you are showing the Smart Banner on a website page with equivalent in-app content, because you can route directly to that content in your app.

+{% example %}This example will take the visitor straight to a picture with id “12345” after installing and opening the app.

+{% highlight javascript %}
+branch.banner(options, {
+    data: {
+        '$deeplink_path': 'picture/12345',
+        'picture_id': '12345',
+        'user_id': '45123'
+    }
+});
+{% endhighlight %}
+{% endexample %}

+{% protip %}You can dynamically specify the deep link path depending on which website page is loaded.

+{% highlight javascript %}
+branch.banner(options, {
+    data: {
+      '$deeplink_path': window.location.split('com/')[1],
+    }
+});
+{% endhighlight %}
+{% endprotip %}

 ## Customizations

 That’s all you need to add the smart banner to your website!
 Go to [Advanced]({{base.url}}/features/app-download-banner/advanced/) to see some common customizations.